-“From Academia” features recent, relevant, close to commercialization academic publications in the space of healthcare 3D printing, 3D bioprinting, and related emerging technologies.
+“From Academia” features recent, relevant, close to commercialization academic publications.
+Subjects include but not limited to healthcare 3D printing, 3D bioprinting, and related emerging technologies.

-Email: Rance Tino (tino.rance@gmail.com) if you want to pen an Expert Corner blog for us or want to share relevant academic publications with us.
+Email: Rance Tino (info@3dheals.com) if you want to share relevant academic publications with us.

 Manufacturing and Characterization of Hybrid Bulk Voxelated Biomaterials Printed by Digital Anatomy 3D Printing